StoneDetector/StoneDetector/README.md

 docker exec -it stonedetector /bin/bash
 ./run.sh test
 ```
+Describe the output of the tool

+Describe how to reproduce the benchmark

+Also describe how to mount another directory into the
+container and run the clone analysis on this directory

+## Playing with the implementation
+The entry point of ..., which is invoked when issuing any command starting with pub run ... is located at bin/dart.
+The driver that executes the static analysis, and iteratively executes the hybrid dynamic/static analysis is lib/dart (more specifically the method analyze()).

+The StoneDetector implementation consists of four main components.

+Instrumentation framework for the dynamic analysis
+See libs/.

+Control flow graph construction
+See flow/ and in particular /lib/src/cfg/.

+Static call graph construction, data flow and dependence analysis
+See flow/.

+also add information on configuration and configuration parameters ... and tutorial on how to built the system and run the benchmark

 ## I want to know more
 That's great.
 Our [ICSME'21](https://www.computer.org/csdl/proceedings-article/icsme/2021/288200a070/1yNh4Mp9yE0) paper is a good introduction into the technology behind StoneDetector.
 Don't hesitate to contact us if you have any questions.